 There hasn’t been much research on the subject because these ‘grey divorces’ are a relatively new trend.
 Although it can be trying at any age, a positive outlook is important if you’re going through a break-up.
 As Alison concludes: “This new phase is the final chapter in my life and I’m sure as hell going to make it a good one.”

 - Talk to a therapist.
 It’s vital to talk to someone impartial during the course of a break-up – at any age.
 “Do it together, not separately,” Woodham suggests.
 “And, because most people want some acknowledgement, you should say thank you for the good things you’ve done for each other.”

 - Take your time.
 No matter how short you believe life to be, it’s fine to move slowly through this difficult period.
 Psychologist and author Dr Audrey Tang says: “You will have spent a long time growing with someone, and now is a chance to rediscover the things you loved that you may have neglected.”

 - Present the news of your divorce to adult children as a shared decision.
 “Explain that the relationship isn’t working anymore and that there’s not going to be any drama,” suggests Woodham.
 “Have answers prepared to any questions they might ask.
 That way, although they may be upset, they’ll have a better understanding of what’s happening.”

 - Don’t let others influence your decisions.
-Dr Tang says: “Don't let other people – especially adult children – foist their opinions onto you.”
+Dr Tang says: “Don't let other people – especially adult children – push their opinions onto you.”
 Everyone has their own agenda and it’s important that you stick to yours.”

 - Reflect on your actions.
 “Derailment of a relationship takes two – as does staying in it for longer than you needed,” observes Dr Tang.
 “There’s no need to apportion blame: instead, grow from the experience.
 Anything you learn now may stop you repeating that behaviour in future relationships.”